UCL/reusable-workflows/README.md

 Reusable workflows serve a similar purpose to another GitHub Actions feature [_composite actions_](https://github.blog/changelog/2021-08-25-github-actions-reduce-duplication-with-action-composition/) which also help to avoid repetition in workflow files by factoring out actions in to a callable module.
-Composite actions and resusable workflows each have some limitations that can make one more appropriate than the other in specific circumstances - see [this guide on the GitHub blog for more guidance](https://github.blog/2022-02-10-using-reusable-workflows-github-actions/#Reusable_workflows_vs._composite_actions).
+Composite actions and reusable workflows each have some limitations that can make one more appropriate than the other in specific circumstances - see [this guide on the GitHub blog for more guidance](https://github.blog/2022-02-10-using-reusable-workflows-github-actions/#Reusable_workflows_vs._composite_actions).

 ## Using a workflow